What to Do in Golden Bay, the Top of the South

 Location: Tasman Street, Collingwood

-7. Do a Scenic Flight over Golden Bay
+7. Do a Scenic Flight Over Golden Bay

 See Golden Bay from a different perspective with Golden Bay Air.
 Fly over the rugged peaks of the Kahurangi National Park, the azure waters of the Abel Tasman National Park, and see the magnificence of New Zealand’s longest sand spit.
 Learn more about Golden Bay Air on Viator and Tripadvisor.
 Additionally, see more activities like this in the 8 Luxury Activities in Takaka.

 Location: Takaka Airport

-8. Check out Collingwood
+8. Check Out Collingwood

 Before venturing to the Heaphy Track or Farewell Spit, take the time to stop by Collingwood.
 This charming little town has fantastic little cafes, like the Courthouse Cafe and the MAD Cafe, museums (see below) and the interesting Estuary Art Gallery.
 Check out more activities here in the 8 Fun Things to Do in Collingwood.

-9. Go kayaking from Tata Beach
+9. Go Kayaking From Tata Beach

 You know you’re heading to a special place when you drive through magnificent coastal tunnels on your way to Tata Beach.
 Tata Beach is one of the main access points to the northern Abel Tasman National Park, famous for its rugged coastal scenery separating golden sand beaches.
 Explore it for yourself by hiring kayaks or going on a kayak tour from Tata Beach.
 Highlights include kayaking through arch formations, seeing shag colonies and the possibility of seeing New Zealand fur seals.